AI Summarise

 Do dark kitchens always need to be black?

-In short – no!
-You can still create a striking intensity in your kitchen design without having to go all black.
+In short, no!
+You can still create intensity in your kitchen design without having to go all black.
 Deep wooden and chocolate tones can still bring that depth of colour you are seeking, but without the starkness of all black.

 For a unique take on dark kitchens, consider using deep-toned wood cabinetry.